-Metric Name Metric Description Metric Collected for These Platforms The amount of memory (megabyte) installed on or AIX® allocated to the host.
-HP-UX capacity Linux® Solaris® Windows® The amount of memory (megabyte) that is being used on AIX the host.
-HP-UX consumed Linux Solaris Windows The amount of physical memory (Mb) used as a file Linux ^a ileSystemCache system cache.
-Solaris ^b The amount of memory (Mb) allocated by the kernel that none nonPagedKernelMemory cannot be paged out.
-110110 The rate (count/second) at which pages are being read AIX from disk.
-HP-UX pageInRate NOTE: IntelliProfile thresholds are defined for this Linux metric.
+Metric Name Metric Description Metric Collected for These Platforms

+The amount of memory (megabyte) installed on or AIX®

+allocated to the host.
+HP-UX

+capacity Linux®

+Solaris®

+Windows®

+The amount of memory (megabyte) that is being used on AIX

+the host.
+HP-UX

+consumed Linux

+Solaris

+Windows

+The amount of physical memory (Mb) used as a file Linux ^a

+ileSystemCache system cache.
+Solaris ^b

+T

+nonPagedKernelMemory The amount of memory (Mb) allocated by the kernel that cannot be paged out. none

+The rate (count/second) at which pages are being read AIX

+from disk.
+HP-UX

+pageInRate NOTE: IntelliProfile thresholds are defined for this Linux

+metric.
 For details, review the thresholds list in the Manage Thresholds dashboard.
-Solaris manage impendide adonibodia.
-Windows The rate (count/second) at which pages are being AIX written to disk.
-HP-UX pageOutRate NOTE: IntelliProfile thresholds are defined for this Linux metric.
-For details, review the thresholds list in the Manage Thresholds dashboard.
-Solaris Manage Thresholds dashboard.
-Windows The number of pages scanned by the clock per AIX second.(count/second) HP-UX pageScanRate Linux Solaris Windows pagedKernelMemory The amount of physical memory (Mb) used by the kernel for data that can be paged out. none The percentage of physical memory that is currently AIX® utilized.
-HP-UX utilization NOTE: IntelliProfile thresholds are defined for this metric.
-For details, review the thresholds list in the Linux Manage Thresholds dashboard.
-Solaris Manago Tilloonoldo daonboald.
-Windows The total amount of virtual memory (Mb) allocated on the AIX host.
-This is physical memory size plus the size of the HP-UX paging/swap space.
-Solaris nugePagesTotal The pool size of huge pages Linux nugePagesFree The available pool size of huge pages Linux hugePageSize Collected for Linux platforms The default size of huge page s only by the UnixAgentPlus.
-Linux
+Solaris

+Manago Thiodholae adolibodia.
+Windows

+The rate (count/second) at which pages are being AIX

+written to disk.
+HP-UX

+pageOutRate NOTE: IntelliProfile thresholds are defined for this Linux

+metric.
+For details, review the thresholds list in the Solaris

+Manage Thresholds dashboard.
+Windows

+The number of pages scanned by the clock per AIX

+second.(count/second) HP-UX

+pageScanRate Linux

+ougo o o unitato Solaris

+Windows

+The account of whereign have a low and her the beautiful and the second her the second have the second her the second have the second her the

+pagedKernelMemory The amount of physical memory (Mb) used by the kernel for data that can be paged out.

+The percentage of physical memory that is currently AIX®

+utilized.
+HP-UX

+utilization NOTE: IntelliProfile thresholds are defined for this metric.
+For details, review the thresholds list in the Linux

+Manage Thresholds dashboard.
+Solaris

+manago micanolas adambala.
+Windows

+The total amount of virtual memory (Mb) allocated on the AIX

+virtualMemorySize host.
+This is physical memory size plus the size of the HP-UX

+paging/swap space.
+Solaris

+hugePagesTotal The pool size of huge pages Linux

+hugePagesFree The available pool size of huge pages Linux

+hugePageSize The default size of huge page Linux